 ESPHome is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Automation systems like Home Assistant.

 ESPHome is amazing, it’s extremely powerful, easy and, more important very stable.
 It has never failed me.
 The integration with Home Assistant is seamless, including autodiscovery within Home Assistant and one-click configuration.
 Learn more about ESPHome in my Introducing ESPHome article.

 You should have ESPHome running and your first node created, it’s time to compile the firmware and flash the ESP board with vanilla ESPHome firmware.
 You can find step-by-step guidance in the Flash ESP chip with ESPHome node firmware article.

 3. Wire the proximity sensor to the ESP board and place the sensor on the water meter

-As explained above at the proximity sensor paragraph the LJ18A3-8Z/BX sensor already includes the resistor and runs on 5 volt.
+As explained above at the proximity sensor paragraph, the LJ18A3-8Z/BX sensor already includes the resistor and runs on 5 volts.
 Wiring this sensor is a really easy job.
-If you want to make it really easy you order some female Dupont cables (Banggood or AliExpress) and shrink solder seal connectors (Banggood or AliExpress).
+If you want to make it really easy, you order some female Dupont cables (Banggood or AliExpress) and shrink solder seal connectors (Banggood or AliExpress).

 Wire colors can be slightly different, I’ve seen both orange and pink be used for ground.